FN MAG: Turkey

-MKEK has announced that a licensed version of MAG called PMT-76 or MFY-71 will be made under the National Machinegun Project (Milli Makineli Tüfek Projesi - MMT).
-12 prototypes of PMT-76 were tested in 2017 and order of undisclosed number was put.
+The Turkish military equipment producer MKEK announced in 2017 a licensed version of the MAG designated PMT-76/57A to be made under the National Machinegun Project (Milli Makineli Tüfek Projesi - MMT).
+The 57 name was inspired by the 57th Infantry Regiment.
+Twelve PMT-76 prototypes were tested in 2017 and an order of an undisclosed number was placed.
+The PMT-76/57A entered Turkish service in 2021 and was exported to Kosovo in 2023.